Sange-creator/Sange-creator/README.md

 # 💫 About Me:
-## Current Project: Developing a Tourism Web Application using Go<br>Features:<br>Embedding AI/ML technologies<br>Integrating Blockchain for security and data integrity
+## Current Project: Developing a Tourism Web Application using Go<br>Embedding AI/ML technologies<br>Integrating Blockchain for security and data integrity

 ## 🌐 Socials: